rgyap/Lanczos-Approximation/README.md

-# Lanczos-Approximation
+# Lanczos-Approximation (Java version)

-A command-line Fortran program that calculates the coefficients of Lanczos' approximation of the Gamma function.
+A command-line Java program that calculates the coefficients of Lanczos' approximation of the Gamma function.

 ## How to use?